JadeHe233/PatternAnalysis-2025/recognition/prostate_UNet3D_Qilin_He_48018155/README.md

 - Wraps the datasets into `DataLoaders` objects with batching and shuffling.

 ## Model Definition
-The actual model is implemented in [modules.py](modules.py), follows the architecture in Figure 1.
-However, a few adjustments are made:
+The actual model is implemented in [modules.py](modules.py), it does not strictly follow the architecture in Figure 1.
+The following adjustments are made:
 - The **input channel is 1** and the **output channel is 6**, because the MRIs are greyscale and there are 6 segmentation labels.
 - The model was simplified to **three encoder layers** instead of four, and the **bottleneck has channel dimensions reduced from 512 to 256**.
-This design choice for reducing GPU memory usage, training time and overfitting, given the relatively small and cropped training set.
+This design choice is for reducing GPU memory usage, training time and overfitting, given the relatively small and cropped training set.

 ### The Structure
 - `BasicConv3D` block consists of two sets of 3D convolution, 3D BN, ReLu and 3D drop out with the probability of 0.1.